DataBeast03/DataBeast/Dash_MLTool/README.md

 ![](https://github.com/DataBeast03/DataBeast/blob/master/Dash_MLTool/runtime_reg.png)

 This pipeline was tested on a 8 core laptop.
 The chart shows that speed increases are achieved as the number of cores increases.

-The limiting factor for thing performance boost being, of course, the run time of a single model's trian time.
+The limiting factor for the performance boost being, of course, the run time of a single model's trian time and the number of cores.
 ----

 ### Technology